houqb/SPNet/README.md

 ### Introduction

 This repository is a PyTorch implementation for our CVPR2020 paper.
 Our implementation is based on the [code](https://github.com/hszhao/semseg) provided by Zhao Hengshuang.
-If you use the code, please cite their [paper] (https://hszhao.github.io/projects/pspnet).
+If you use the code, please cite their [paper](https://hszhao.github.io/projects/pspnet).
 Detailed usage can also be found [here](https://github.com/hszhao/semseg).

 ### Usage